 If resources are deleted or moved when autoscaling your cluster, your workloads might experience transient disruption.
 For example, if your workload consists of a controller with a single replica, that replica's Pod might be rescheduled onto a different node if its current node is deleted.
 Before enabling cluster autoscaler, design your workloads to tolerate potential disruption or ensure that critical Pods are not interrupted.

 Cluster autoscaler works on a per-node pool basis.
 When you configure a node pool with cluster autoscaler, you specify a minimum and maximum size for the node pool.

-Cluster autoscaler increases or decreases the size of the node pool automatically, based on the resource requests (rather than actual resource utilization) of Pods running on that node pool's nodes.
+Cluster autoscaler increases or decreases the size of the node pool automatically by adding or removing virtual machine (VM) instances in the underlying Compute Engine Managed Instance Group (MIG) for the node pool.
+Cluster autoscaler makes these scaling decisions based on the resource requests (rather than actual resource utilization) of Pods running on that node pool's nodes.
 It periodically checks the status of Pods and nodes, and takes action:

 - If Pods are unschedulable because there are not enough nodes in the node pool, cluster autoscaler adds nodes, up to the maximum size of the node pool.

 - If nodes are under-utilized, and all Pods could be scheduled even with fewer nodes in the node pool, Cluster autoscaler removes nodes, down to the minimum size of the node pool.
 If the node cannot be drained gracefully after a timeout period (currently 10 minutes), the node is forcibly terminated.
 The grace period is not configurable for GKE clusters.